Migrate from AWS to Google Cloud: Migrate from Amazon RDS for SQL Server to Cloud SQL for SQL Server

 Usually, a migration is considered completed when the switch between the initial source instance and the target instance takes place.
 Any replication (if used) is stopped and all reads and writes are done on the target instance.
 Switching when both instances are in sync means no data loss and minimal downtime.

-For more information about data migration strategies and deployments, see Classification of database migrations and Deployment strategies.
+For more information about data migration strategies and deployments, see Classification of database migrations.

 Migration configurations that provide no application downtime require a more complicated setup.
 Find the right balance between setup complexity and downtime scheduled during low-traffic business hours.